danieladam7/danieladam7/README.md

 🎯 Highly self-motivated

-📈 Enthusiastic about continuous growth

 📌 Well-organized

 💪🏻 Strong work ethic and a sense of ownership

-## 😆 Fun fact
-🚿 I take cold showers
+📈 Enthusiastic about continuous growth and learning new technologies

+## 🙋🏻‍♂ More about me

+🇩🇪  I made Aliyah independently 🇮🇱 and mastered a new language, experiences which have significantly enhanced my adaptability and resilience.

+🏃🏻‍♂️I am passionate about running

 ##

 ## 📕 Latest Blog Posts